Qrouger/PPIFold/README.md

 TGNFIRGFANGYVRKVETAAQSLVPALIEPPQDDHKALKSEDTWDVWGSYQ<br>
 RRSQEDGVGGSIAPQPPDQDNGKSADDNQVLFDLY<br>

-This file need to be a ".txt" file.<br>
+This file needs to be a ".txt" file.<br>

-The file conf.txt need to contains all Paths.
+The conf.txt file needs to contains all path.

 Path_Uniprot_ID : Path and name of the UniprotID file.<br>
-Path_AlphaFold_Data : Path of the AlphaFold data base (default on ./alphadata).<br>
+Path_AlphaFold_Data : Path to the AlphaFold database (default on ./alphadata).<br>
-Path_Singularity_Image : Path of the singularity image.<br>
+Path_Singularity_Image : Path to the singularity image.<br>
-Path_Pickle_Feature : Path of your feature folder (default on ./feature).<br>
+Path_Pickle_Feature : Path to the feature folder (default on ./feature).<br>

 ## Arguments<br>
 ```bash